 Jews in Post World War Europe

 Soon after the Second World War ended in 1945, the Jewish population in Europe began a mass exodus from Europe to settle in the United States and Palestine, and thereby leading to a further decrease in the Jewish population in Europe.
 The settlement of Jews in Palestine created friction with neighboring Islamic countries which led to the Six Day War.
 This armed conflict led to a resurgence of anti-Semitism in Europe.
 The Palestine-Israel conflict in the late 20th century also led to the growth of anti-Semitism in Europe.
-By the start of the 20th century, Jews accounted for 57% of Europe’s total population, but in 1991, Jews made up only 16% of Europe’s total population.

 The 21st Century Scenario